tygern/rssski/README.md

     heroku plugins:install java
     ```

-1. Push the jar to Heroku.
+1. Push the web app jar to Heroku.
     ```bash
     heroku deploy:jar applications/rssski-app/build/libs/rssski-app.jar --app rssski
     ```

+1. Run the social worker jar somewhere that is able to access Instagram profiles.
+    I run it on a Raspberry Pi using _nohup_

+    ```bash
+    INSTAGRAM_URL="https://www.instagram.com" REDIS_URL="${HEROKU_REDIS_URL}" nohup java -jar social-worker.jar > social-worker.jar &
+    ```

+    but there's probably a better way to do it using systemd.